Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 ### What is a session?

 A tracking *session* is a run of the algorithm with a set of settings and parameters.
 In the typical case, you will only create one session per experiment.
-However, it is sometimes usefull to play around with a different parameter set without overwriting existing results, or track different parts of the experiment with different parameter sets.
+However, it is sometimes useful to play around with a different parameter set without overwriting existing results, or track different parts of the experiment with different parameter sets.
 In these cases, multiple sessions should be created.
 The session, together with its parameters and results, is stored as a subdirectory of the experimental directory and is named by the session identifier name.

 ### Launching the anTraX app